AnuragAnalog/delete-n-lined-file/README.md

-# delete-n-lined-file
+# Delete-n-lined-file
-It deletes the files those having n lines.
+It deletes the files those having n lines in a given directory.